alcionai/corso/website/docs/setup/concepts.md

 * **Repository** refers to the storage location where Corso securely and efficiently stores encrypted *backups* of your *M365 Services* data.
 See [Repositories](../repos) for more information.

-* **Backup** is a copy of a resource of your *M365 Services* data to be used for restores in case of deletion, loss, or corruption of the original data.
+* **Backup** is a copy of a resource of your *M365 Service's* data to be used for restores in case of deletion, loss, or corruption of the original data.
 Corso performs backups incrementally, and each backup only captures data that has changed between backup iterations.